ilkayilknur/roslyscriptingUIChange/README.md

-Demonstrates UI changing from C# scripts using Roslyn scripting APIs.
+Demonstrates UI updating from C# scripts using Roslyn scripting APIs.